Spot the Symptoms

 The DTaP vaccine protects infants against whooping cough.
 Keep a record of the shots in a safe place.
 You'll need them for school and in case he’s exposed later on.
 He should be vaccinated at these ages:

 - 4 months

 - 15 to 18 months

 - 4 to 6 years

 Immunity wears off over time.
-Since 1980, there has been a steady rise in whooping cough cases in children between ages 11 and 18.
+Cases are on the rise in kids between 11 and 18.

-Immunity also wears off in adults.
-See your doctor about getting a booster shot of the Tdap vaccine.
-It can protect both you and your family from whooping cough.
+Adults need boosters, too.
+See your doctor about a Tdap shot.
+It can protect both you and your family.

-Create a protective circle around your child.
-Remind anyone who cares for or spends time with your child about the importance of getting a booster shot.
+Remind anyone who cares for or spends time with your child that they need to get a booster shot.